zforster/zakforster/content/posts/pydantic-vs-dataclasses/index.md

 draft = false
-title = "Pydantic vs Data Classes: Which Should You Use?" categories = ['Python', 'Software Engineering', 'Data Modelling']
+title = "Pydantic vs Data Classes: Which Should You Use?" categories = ['Python', 'Software Engineering', 'Data Modelling'] description = "Compare Pydantic models and Python data classes.
+Learn when to use each for validation, type safety, serialization, and maintainable data modelling."
 +++

 The modern software engineer must master the skill of representing real-world entities as objects in code.
 This translation process, known as data modelling, defines the structure, rules and relationships of the domain objects within an application.